cartoway/optimizer-api/docs/Configuration.md

 ### use_deprecated_csv_headers

-The csv headers have evolved through time, the current ones are closer to the format expected by Mapotempo Web.
+The csv headers have evolved through time, the current ones are closer to the format expected by Web Planner.
 The parameter allows to retrieve the "legacy" headers.